rhodlib/JQuiz/README.md

 # JQuiz

-This is Final Evaluation from a course of web developer with JavaScript.
+This is a Final Evaluation from a course of web developer with JavaScript.
 It's a simple Quiz Game with validatons made in JQuery and Bootstrap.

 ## Technologies